Neemuch: Social infrastructure

 There are two PG: colleges, one for law and another for arts.
 There are 196 primary schools, six senior secondary schools, 15 secondary schools and 42 middle schools in Neemuch city as per 2001 census figures.
 Besides these, there are 20 middle schools and 30 primary schools run by private institutions.
 There are two stadiums and one swimming pool in the city.
-There are 30 parks and gardens, one Dushara Maidan, 22 auditoriums and four public libraries exist in the city.
+There are 30 parks and gardens, one Dussehra Maidan, 22 auditoriums and four public libraries exist in the city.
 There are six kabristans and four cremation grounds.